elyse-winstral/script/Conditional_Expectation.md

 Hence, the conditional expectation is the **orthogonal projection** onto the subspace of $\sigma(Y)$ measurable random variables.
 More generally put, the conditional expectation is the orthogonal projection onto the subspace of $\mathcal{G}$ - measurable random variables.
 We can see the orthogonal projection fulfills the definitive property of conditional expectation.

+This notebook provides an example of what the conditional expectation can look like.
+[Here](https://elyse-winstral.github.io/script/conditional_expectation_sigma_algebra.html)

 ### Tower Property
 For any event $B \in \mathcal{G}$, the conditional expectation is by definition the almost surely unique solution to: